 The Free Trade Agreement covers a broad range of areas, including trade in goods (industrial and agricultural products), investment, intellectual property rights, government procurement, and competition.
-Negotiations on a chapter on services will commence one year after the entry into force of the Agreement.
+The Agreement foresees negotiations on a Chapter on services.

 Bilateral arrangements on agricultural products between three individual EFTA States and Peru have been concluded in parallel and form part of the instruments establishing the free trade area between both sides.

-The main Agreement consists of a total of 134 Articles and 14 Annexes covering the following subjects:
+The main Agreement consists of 13 Chapters, 134 Articles and 14 Annexes.
+The Agreement covers the following main subjects: